 One of the quietest and safest areas in Paris is Maubert.
 However, there is still plenty to do and see, the market on Maubert Square, just a step away from the Maubert-Mutualité metro station is great to choose some local produce with your family in tow.
 This area is very close to Notre Dame cathedral, Saint-Michel where you can find many reasonably priced bars and restaurants, although we do recommend you avoid Rue de la Huchette which is full of overpriced tourist traps!
 Read more in our article about tourist traps in Paris, and how to avoid them.

 Once the working-class neighbourhood and home of Edith Piaf, Belleville is full of character, with a growing arts scene, particularly street art.
 The Parc de Belleville with its panoramic views of Paris are great for a stroll to see the city without the crowds found by the Sacré-Coeur.
-Be sure to stop off at a great coffee shop with amazing breakfasts called CREAM.
 This cosmopolitan and multicultural area offers lots of cheap eats which is perfect for a anyone staying in Paris on a budget.

 If you need a cheap place to stay in this area, we recommend Les Piaules.
 Far from unclean beds and roughing it for a night, this youth hostel provides comfy beds and high speed WIFI.
 You can also feel like a true local with their rooftop terrace and bar located inside the hostel.
 For a fraction of the cost of a hotel, you can be sure to save on your pennies, whilst experiencing a fun and dynamic area of the city.

-A very central and convenient location to stay in Paris is République, with 5 different metro lines at République metro station, it is very easy to connect to anywhere in Paris – very quickly.
+A very central and convenient location to stay in Paris is République, with 5 different metro lines at République metro station, it is very easy to connect to anywhere in Paris.
 With lots of restaurants opening very early and serving until very late, it’s perfect for the busy business traveller in Paris.
-It’s also very close to a CMG Sports club and has a great jogging route around Canal St Martin—both perfect for an early morning or late night work-out!
+It’s also very close to a CMG Sports club and has a great jogging route around Canal Saint-Martin—both perfect for an early morning or late night work-out!

 The area surrounding the Georges Pompidou centre (which, by the way, is worth a visit in itself) is a convenient location in central Paris for business travellers.
-There are many transport options, providing easy access around the city and to airports; The RER train and metro station, Les Halles, is very close by and connects the RER B line with Charles de Gaulle airport.
+There are many transport options, providing easy access around the city and to airports.
+The RER train and metro station, Les Halles, is very close by and connects the RER B line with Charles de Gaulle airport.
 With lots of other subway lines, some good bars and restaurants around, there’s plenty to do, when you have time to mix business with pleasure.
-It also offers some great gyms, a Bikram yoga centre, and a good jogging route along the Seine river banks – it’s great for that post-work work-out!